nikhilmaske-2001/FinoJR/README.md

 # How to setup the development environment ?

-1. Clone this repository and do `cd client`
+1. Clone this repository and do `cd FinoJR`
 2. Run command `npm install` and then `npm start`
+3. Open `localhost` in the browser [Default port is 3000 so open `http://localhost:3000` in browser]

 # Project for HackX by Scaler